tgrosinger/aenea-grammars/README.md

 # Microphone recommendations

-I am using the [Yeti by Blue](http://www.amazon.com/gp/product/B002VA464S/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B002VA464S&linkCode=as2&tag=boomet03-20&linkId=Y7B7OAY6UIX6JRG5) and have found it to perform very well in quiet environments, but it does have some trouble as the noise level increases or others start speaking.
-The on-mic mute button is a very nice feature.
+I previously used the [Yeti by Blue](http://www.amazon.com/gp/product/B002VA464S/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B002VA464S&linkCode=as2&tag=boomet03-20&linkId=Y7B7OAY6UIX6JRG5) and while it worked well in quiet environments, it slowed down greatly as the noise level increased.
+I am now using (and highly recommend) the [Sennheiser MD431-II](http://www.amazon.com/gp/product/B0015AAY64/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B0015AAY64&linkCode=as2&tag=boomet03-20&linkId=5SAGDVUHAUKJAJXG) with the [Focusrite Scarlett Solo](http://www.amazon.com/gp/product/B00MTXU2DG/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00MTXU2DG&linkCode=as2&tag=boomet03-20&linkId=R6JFV42AZQN6S3HC).
+It is certainly a price jump, but its performance is outstanding, even when others are talking very near me.
+Keep the gain low, and speak directly into the microphone.